neonextechnologies/neophpframework/docs/introduction.md

 # Introduction

-## What is NeoCore?
+## What is NeoPhp?

-NeoCore is a lightweight, explicit, and predictable PHP framework designed for developers who value clarity and control over magic.
+NeoPhp is a lightweight, explicit, and predictable PHP framework designed for developers who value clarity and control over magic.
 Built with principles inspired by CodeIgniter 4's explicitness, but with a modern, modular architecture.

-## Why NeoCore?
+## Why NeoPhp?

 ### No Magic

-Everything in NeoCore is explicit and traceable.
+Everything in NeoPhp is explicit and traceable.
 There are no hidden mechanisms, no automatic behaviors, and no surprises.
 When you write code, you know exactly what it does.

 ```php
 // Explicit routing - you define every route